gh-mentor/cpp-workshop/README.md

 # GitHub Copilot Workshop for C++ Developers

 ## ex01-app-builder
-Builds a console app that gathers up to 10 numbers, applies square and cube lambdas, and prints formatted results, then refactors into separate translation units
+Builds a console application that gathers up to 10 numbers, applies square and cube lambdas, and prints formatted results, then refactors into separate translation units
 (Path: ex01-app-builder/README.md)

 ## ex02-convert